LandscapingHow To Prep Your Xeriscape Landscaping For Fall and Winter

 Winter Care For Xeriscape Landscaping

 Before the snow flies, ensure your xeriscaped landscape is prepared for the harsh Utah winters.
-Even in nature, some plants don’t survive the winter, so taking steps to protect your plants and shrubs will go a long way to helping them through the tough winter months so they can flourish in the spring.
+Even in nature, some plants don’t survive the cold season, so taking steps to protect your plants and shrubs will go a long way to helping them through the tough winter months so they can flourish in the spring.

 How to prepare xeriscape landscaping for winter?